Dalston Square

 step by step

-1. Land Registry Search – COMPLETED
+1. Land Registry Search – COMPLETE

-We needed to identify and contact every qualifying leaseholder.
+We needed to identify and contact every qualifying leaseholder.2.
+Set Up RTM Companies – COMPLETE

-Three companies exist to cover all of Dalston Square.
+Three companies exist to cover all of Dalston Square.3.
+Invite Leaseholders to Join - CURRENT STAGE

 Every qualifying leaseholder can become a member of the relevant RTM Company.

-4. Appoint a Competent Management Agent - NEXT
+We need 50% +1 to proceed.4.
+Appoint a Competent Management Agent - NEXT

-The Directors of the RTM Companies have dedicated significant time and effort to engaging with management companies to gain a clear understanding of the services offered, as well as the legal and financial terms of any potential agreements.
-While discussions with Haus Block Management have been very positive, no final decision has been made, and we welcome feedback from leaseholders.
+The Directors of the RTM Companies have dedicated significant time and effort to engaging with management companies to gain a clear understanding of the services offered, as well as the legal and financial terms of any potential agreements.While discussions with Haus Block Management have been very positive, we are still to run a transparent, competitive tender process.
+There are currently no commitments to any new management company and we welcome feedback from leaseholders.5.
+Invite Non-Participating Leaseholders

-By law, before formally notifying Barratts/Freeholder, we must serve notice to all qualifying leaseholders who have not yet joined, inviting them again to participate.
+By law, before formally notifying Barratts/Freeholder, we must serve notice to all qualifying leaseholders who have not yet joined, inviting them again to participate.6.
+Serve Notice of Claim to Barratts/Freeholder

-The freeholder has one month to challenge.
+This legal step triggers the RTM claim.The freeholder has one month to challenge.
 If they do, we can correct any procedural issues or go to a Tribunal.7.
 Response from Barratts/Freeholder

-Once the RTM is secured, the new managing agent takes over day-to-day responsibilities.
+Once the RTM is secured, the new managing agent takes over day-to-day responsibilities with continued oversight by RTM directors ensuring transparent financials, improved performance, and better services.

 Frequently Asked Questions